-Consider opportunities to use cement replacement materials in concrete, with products with up to 50% available in London.
+- Consider opportunities to use cement replacement materials in concrete, with products with up to 50% available in London.
 Amount of recycled binders in concrete should be maximised, subject to structural and cost considerations.
-To be reviewed by the structural engineer when specifying concrete

-- Consider opportunities for recycled aggregate, especially in non-structural concrete - Reinforcing steel should be specified with a high recycled content - Internal framing products, such as steel studs and plasterboard to be specified with a high recycled content - At the detailed design stage, the design team will review specifications to target specifying 20% reused or recycled material by value. - Opportunities to source materials locally will be prioritised - The external skin will brick based, which is a natural, durable and reusable material - Opportunities to specify ducting/pipework with a high recycled content will be reviewed at detailed design stage - All timber will be FSC certified - Where possible EPDs of products will be identified, lower carbon options will be selected
+To be reviewed by the structural engineer when specifying concrete - Consider opportunities for recycled aggregate, especially in non-structural concrete - Reinforcing steel should be specified with a high recycled content - Internal framing products, such as steel studs and plasterboard to be specified with a high recycled content - At the detailed design stage, the design team will review specifications to ensure that reused or recycled content of the materials specified is 20% by value of material. - Opportunities to source materials locally will be prioritised - The external skin will brick based, which is a natural, durable and reusable material - Opportunities to specify ducting/pipework with a high recycled content will be reviewed at detailed design stage - All timber will be FSC certified - Where possible EPDs of products will be identified, lower carbon options will be selected